nezix/nezix.github.io/index.md

 #### Loaded molecule buttons

-When loading a molecule, several selections and representations will be created by default (showDefaultRep flag of the load and fetch API functions):
+When loading a molecule, several selections and representations will be created by default (if the showDefaultRep flag is on for the load and fetch API functions):
 <img src="https://github.com/nezix/nezix.github.io/raw/main/images/5fb9bb009139de78cea290acdbab1812_image.png" width="200"/>

 Each loaded molecule will have this line : <img src="https://github.com/nezix/nezix.github.io/raw/main/images/e39b45cf9d9a6448cbd6e29c3ce8cd48_image.png" width="300"/>